isc-git/husk/learning/vector_add/notes.md

 > nsys stats <report name> --quiet trying to get appropriate number of threads/blocks failed for now.
 `-O3` seemed to do more, maxed out at 30% GPU usage.
+* Most of the time was spent in transferring data!
+* On an integrated GPU device with unified memory, the performance was a magnitude better than the multithreaded result